alshedivat/al-folio/_posts/2023-06-28-personal-ai.md

 ## People leverage the breakthrough in large language models mostly as a productivity assistant

+**A revolution is happening**: tens of millions of people have started using ChatGPT since its release in November 2022, Sam Altman is touring the world like a rockstar.
-The **deep learning revolution** has been underway since the ImageNet moment of 2012, catalyzed by the convergence of technology waves: training data sourced from the Internet and mobile platforms and computational power facilitated by cloud services.
-But it's the advent of **large language models (LLMs)** that sets the stage for the potential development of Personal AI in the next decade.
+Ten years into the deep learning revolution started with the ImageNet moment of 2012 — catalyzed by the convergence of technology waves: training data sourced from the Internet and mobile platforms and computational power facilitated by cloud services — the advent of **large language models (LLMs)** sets the stage for the potential development of Personal AI in the next decade.
-The possibilities unlocked by scaling language models were first demonstrated by OpenAI with GPT-3 in 2020 but only recognized by most of the world with the release of ChatGPT in November 2022 and taken to truly astounding levels with GPT-4 in March 2023.

 Today, people already use ChatGPT and other tools built on top of LLMs to access information, write, and solve simple problems **faster**.
 Naturally, the **most commonly discussed next step is to enable LLMs to take actions as an executive assistant** (schedule meetings, book flights), taking them **further in the direction of productivity**.